Smuckli/MineSweeper/README.md

 # MineSweeper
-Minesweeper in python with pygame.
+Minesweeper in python with pygame.(unfinished)